Custom Fields

 2. Click **Create Custom Field** in the page header.

 3. In the **Create Custom Field** drawer, enter a clear **Label**.
-Use words a teammate would understand without needing an explanation.
+Use words a teammate can understand without extra context.
 "Lifecycle Stage" is clearer than "LS Value".

-5. Choose the **Workspace** where you want the field to appear.
-Do not assign a field to workspaces where it will not be used.
+4. Choose the **Workspace** where the field should appear.
+Do not assign the field to workspaces that will not use it.

-8. Test the field by editing one [Subscriber](https://mailrith.com/docs/subscribers.md) or adding it to a small [Form](https://mailrith.com/docs/forms.md).
+7. Test the field by editing one [Subscriber](https://mailrith.com/docs/subscribers.md) profile or adding the field to a small [Form](https://mailrith.com/docs/forms.md).

-9. If you created the field for a CSV import, return to [Subscriber Imports](https://mailrith.com/docs/subscriber-imports-exports.md) and map the CSV column to the new field.
+8. If you created the field for a CSV import, return to [Subscriber Imports](https://mailrith.com/docs/subscriber-imports-exports.md) and map the correct CSV column to the new field.

-10. Use the field in a small [Segment](https://mailrith.com/docs/segments.md) preview before relying on it for a broadcast send.
+9. Use the field in a small [Segment](https://mailrith.com/docs/segments.md) preview before you rely on the field for a broadcast send.

 ## Field Design Tips

-- **Prefer controlled choices when possible.** A dropdown with "Trial", "Customer", and "Former Customer" is easier to target than a text field where people type different versions of the same idea.
+- **Prefer controlled choices when possible.** A dropdown with "Trial", "Customer", and "Former Customer" is easier to target than a text field where people can type different versions of the same answer.

 - **Do not collect data you will not use.** Extra fields make forms longer and subscriber records harder to read.
-Add fields when they support a real workflow.
+Add a field only when the field supports a real workflow.

 - **Use plain labels.** Field labels may appear to teammates and, in forms, to subscribers.
-Avoid internal shorthand unless every user understands it.
+Avoid internal shorthand unless every user understands the shorthand.

-- **Plan before importing.** If a CSV includes columns you want to use as custom fields, create the fields first so mapping is clean and repeatable.
+- **Plan before importing.** If a CSV file includes columns you want to use as custom fields, create those fields before you start the import so CSV mapping is clear and repeatable.

-- **Keep sensitive information out of marketing fields.** Do not store passwords, payment card details, private health information, or other highly sensitive data in subscriber custom fields.
+- **Keep sensitive information out of marketing fields.** Do not store passwords, payment card details, private health information, or other highly sensitive information in subscriber custom fields.

-A good custom field should pass a simple test: a teammate should be able to look at the label, understand what value belongs there, and know why it matters for subscribers, targeting, automation, or personalization.
+A good custom field should pass a simple test: a teammate can read the label, understand which value belongs in the field, and know why the field matters for subscribers, targeting, automation, or personalization.

 ## Related Guides

-- [Segments](https://mailrith.com/docs/segments.md): Segments define reusable subscriber rules that stay current without manual maintenance — use them to target broadcasts, filter sequence emails, and build complex nested conditions from simple building blocks.
+- [Segments](https://mailrith.com/docs/segments.md): Segments define reusable subscriber rules that stay current without manual maintenance.
+Use segments to target broadcasts, filter sequence emails, and build complex nested conditions from simple building blocks.

-- [Forms](https://mailrith.com/docs/forms.md): Forms collect subscribers directly into Mailrith — combine email capture, custom field inputs, and tag assignment in one builder, then embed the result on any website with a single code snippet.
+- [Forms](https://mailrith.com/docs/forms.md): Forms collect subscribers directly into Mailrith.
+Combine email capture, custom field inputs, and tag assignment in one builder.
+Then embed the form on any website with a single code snippet.